-multiple sclerosis

-- means a disease characterised by demyelination in the brain and spinal cord.
+- means unequivocal diagnosis of multiple sclerosis confirmed by a specialist medical practitioner. - means a disease characterised by demyelination in the brain and spinal cord.
 There must be more than one episode of well-defined neurological deficit with persisting neurological abnormalities causing either: - you to suffer at least 25% impairment of whole person function that is permanent; or - you to be constantly and permanently unable to perform one or more of the numbered activities of daily living; or - being assigned a 7.5 or higher score on the Expanded Disability Status Scale (EDSS) by a consultant neurologist.